 Dude, Not Funny!: In-universe.
 In "Puppy Love," Max cracks a joke about how PJ should go to the school dance with Marty because "you sure see him enough!"
 PJ is upset by the joke.

 Dumb Muscle: Tooth & Nail, the bullies who steal quarters from other kids in "Lethal Goofin'," are just working for Douglas.

 Dumpster Dive: In "Big City Blues", it is revealed that Buster and his friends often eat things they find in the dumpster, which prompts Max and PJ to give him bags of groceries from their houses.
 In "Puppy Love", PJ dives into a dumpster to retrieve Rose's poem which she had thrown away.

-Establishing Character Moment: Peg's character is summed-up perfectly in her introductory scene, where she's cheerfully welcoming Goofy back while at the same time yelling at Pistol to put down the worm she's trying to eat.
+Establishing Character Moment: Peg's character is summed-up perfectly in her introductory scene, where she's cheerfully welcoming Goofy back while at the same time yelling at Pistol to put down the slug she's trying to eat.

 PJ and Max, although both of them play off of each other in a sort of mutual Straight Man and Wise Guy partnership.
 In an Inversion of the typical roles, PJ is far more cynical than Max is.

 Outside of the main cast, Those Two Bad Guys Spud and Wally also fulfill this role when they show up, though they are minor enough it's not very clear what their roles are, but it appears to follow the show's standard "fat guy is straight(er) man" pattern.

 Feuding Families: The Goof and Pete families on several occasions, most notably in "Good Neighbor Goof" and "Waste Makes Haste," where members of one family either refuse or are forbidden to talk to members of the other.